matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 ### 7. CREATE TRIGGER/DROP TRIGGER

-This statement creates a new trigger.
-A trigger is a named database object that is associated with a table, and that activates when a particular event occurs for the table.
-The trigger becomes associated with the table named tbl_name, which must refer to a permanent table.
+This statement creates a new trigger。A trigger is a named database object that is associated with a table，and that activates when a particular event occurs for the table。The trigger becomes associated with the table named tbl_name，which must refer to a permanent table。

 ```
 CREATE